The Discernment of Desolation: Recognizing Spiritually Dead Connections

 Why a Music Performance degree?

 My seven uncles from Eagle Rock, Los Angeles, were reputable guitarists who thrived during the vibrant era of the White Fence Pachucos from 1900 to 1962.
 Their musical prowess was deeply rooted in our family’s heritage, tracing back to La Purisima, Cerro Blanco, Sinaloa, Mexico, through my grandmother.
 Although my grandfather from Saint Thomas Yuma Indian Misson (La Mission Puerto de Purisima Concepcion), La Purisima of Lompoc, and La Purisima of Boyle Heights didn’t play guitar, his roots are in the flamenco traditions of Andalusia, specifically from Cerro Blanco, Sevilla, profoundly influenced my uncles’ musical styles.
-Inspired by their talent and the cultural legacy they upheld, I am pursuing a degree in music to honor and continue this rich heritage for future generations.
+Inspired by their talent and the cultural legacy they upheld, I am pursuing a degree in music to honor and continue for future generations.

 A state of socialism